Okay to fly with ruptured eardrum?

 People experiencing these symptoms need to seek immediate medical attention.
 A health care professional will be able to use an otoscope to view the eardrum, assess the degree of damage, and prescribe the necessary treatment.

 Ruptured eardrums generally take about two weeks to heal, but only your health care provider can decide when you're ready for takeoff.
-Columbia students may make an appointment with Medical Services online through Open Communicator, or by calling x4-2284.
+Columbia students may make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).